Retropikzel/foreign-c/README.md

-foreign-c is a C foreign function interface (FFI) library for R7RS Schemes.
+foreign-c is a C foreign function interface (FFI) library for R6RS and R7RS Schemes.
 It is portable in the sense that it supports multiple implementations.

 [Repository](https://git.sr.ht/~retropikzel/foreign-c)